redwineproof/openipc-g2g/README.md

 - The project is in alpha, and some features may not work as expected.
 - Configuration file conflicts may occur if `.ori` or `.g2g` files are manually modified.
-- Limited testing has been performed on certain hardware setups.
+- Limited testing has been performed on `openipc thinker` and `radxa 3w`.

 ---